LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Expected response from Elasticsearch:
 ![image](https://user-images.githubusercontent.com/60980933/121621463-73c9b180-ca29-11eb-9849-955b8d7872fb.png)

-Let's see what happens to the mapping by sending this request below.
+Let's see what happens to the mapping by sending this request below:
-Example:
 ```
 GET produce_index/_mapping
 ```